ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Supported `@Output` properties

-The following `@Output` properties are supported by the CKEditor 5 component for Angular 2+:
+The following `@Output` properties are supported by the CKEditor 5 rich text editor component for Angular:

 ### `ready`

 Fired when the editor is ready.
 It corresponds with the [`editor#ready`](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editor-Editor.html#event-ready) event.
-Fired with the editor instance.
+It is fired with the editor instance.

 ### `change`

 Fired when the content of the editor has changed.
 It corresponds with the {@link module:engine/model/document~Document#event:change:data `editor.model.document#change:data`} event.
-Fired with an object containing the editor and the CKEditor 5 `change:data` event object.
+It is fired with an object containing the editor and the CKEditor 5 `change:data` event object.

 ```html
 <ckeditor [editor]="Editor" (change)="onChange($event)"></ckeditor>